julianhille/MuhammaraJS/docs/Embedding-pdf.md

 If you simply want to take pages from an original PDF and put them in the target PDF use `pdfWriter. appendPDFPagesFromPDF(inSourcePDFFilePath || inSourcePDFFileStream, [{PageRange}])`

 The first parameter to the method is either a path to a source PDF file or a PDF file stream object.
-To read about stream objects go to [[Custom streams]].
+To read about stream objects go to [Custom streams](./Custom-streams.md).

 The second parameter is optional and provide information about the range of pages to include.
 If not provided all the source PDF pages are appended to the PDF file.
 If it is provided it has the following properties:
 * `type` - enumerator. either `hummus.eRangeTypeAll` or `hummus.eRangeTypeSpecific`.
 If you bother with this object than you will want to use `hummus.eRangeTypeSpecific`.
 The other option is kind of irrelevant (and the default).